dwhiffing/fury/content/aar/nf/nf22_aj/body.md

 initial air-drops would probably be helpful.
 I suspect in reality the SOF would be in a day or two in advance of the actual operation, although I can see how that would make for a very boring and extended scenario.
-(Wait\!
-Wait\!
-Now - wait more\!)
+(Wait!
+Wait!
+Now - wait more!)

 These concerns aside, this is a very interesting scenario, because of all the different things you can do.
-Night-ninja attacks with SOF, sub vs sub hunting, pop-up SSGN attacks, anti-shipping, SEAD, bomber raids, zooming around nape of the earth - the works\!
+Night-ninja attacks with SOF, sub vs sub hunting, pop-up SSGN attacks, anti-shipping, SEAD, bomber raids, zooming around nape of the earth - the works!
 Heck, I was even looking up the satellite maps of the islands so I could find where the roads were, so my guys could manhandle their air-dropped artillery around.
 What other scenario gets you to do that?
 (I restricted them to 2 knots only on actual roads, which is probably optimistic, but much more realistic than 30 kts the game will let you do on the assumption you've got prime movers.
-I don't even want to think about how they moved all that ammunition\!)
+I don't even want to think about how they moved all that ammunition!)
 So all in all I think you've got a winner here with a bit of time tuning.

 ***Note: This is a playtest report, so several things have been